Health Studies

 Breadth Requirements: Natural Sciences

-HLTC29H3 - Special Topics in Health Studies
+HLTC29H3 - Special Topics in Health Sciences

-An examination of a current topic relevant to health studies.
+An examination of a current topic relevant to health sciences.
 The specific topic will vary from year to year, and may include: Ecosystem Approaches to Zoonotic Disease; Climate Change and Health; Food Insecurity, Nutrition, and Health; Health and the Human-Insect Interface.

 Prerequisite: HLTB22H3